Join LLNL for a Data Science Challenge

 Please note:

-• This program is currently only open to UC Merced, UC Riverside and CSU Bakersfield at this time.
+• This program is only open to UC Merced and UC Riverside at this time.

 • Students who have graduated within one year of the Summer 2025 program are still eligible to submit their interest.